-We have audited the financial statements of Police, Fire and Crime Commissioner for North Yorkshire (PFCC) and the Group for the year ended 31 March 2021, which comprise the PFCC and Group Comprehensive Income and Expenditure Statement, the PFCC and Group Movement in Reserves Statement, the PFCC and Group Balance Sheet, the PFCC and Group Cash Flow Statement, the Group Police Pension Fund Statement and Net Asset Statement and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of North Yorkshire Police, Fire and Crime Commissioner Fire and Rescue Authority ("the Authority) for the year ended 31 March 2021, which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement, the Firefighters' Pension Fund Account and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.